It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Walk through native bush or drive up to the Mount Victoria lookout for a 360-degree view of Wellington city, the harbour and surround suburbs.

 Cuba Street is the bohemian heart of Wellington.
 This stretch includes great vintage shopping, boutiques by top NZ designers, excellent cafes and quirky restaurants, plus the iconic Bucket Fountain.
 This kinetic sculpture is known to splash anyone who gets too close, so get your gram from a safe distance.

 Go crazy on Instagram with this photogenic spot.
 Ride the historic Wellington Cable Car to Cable Car Lookout for a view straight across the city to the harbour.
 Make sure to snap a photo of the cable car as it busily travels to and from the top of the hill.
 If you're feeling energetic, walk back down through the Botanic Gardens to Wellington CBD.

 This famous waterfront sculpture by Weta Workshop's Max Patte lives in anything but solitude, starring in many a photograph either looking out to the harbour or capturing the Wellington cityscape as a backdrop.

 Wellington’s walls and laneways are filled with great street art so it’s worth having your phone at the ready as you weave your way through the city.
-One of the most captured is this work by BMD, a colourful political statement calling for action against shark finning.
-Located across the road from Museum of New Zealand Te Papa Tongarewa.
+One of the most captured is the shark wall, located across the road from Museum of New Zealand Te Papa Tongarewa.